This is how our control panel above the fridge looks now. Let me give you a tour, explain what I did, and share some pointers on what NOT to do…

-The switches are Hella model H61922001 (that is for one with an amber LED - I used amber, green, and red LED switches) - Amazon sells them, just ignore the pictures - go the the Hella site to confirm the style you want - Amazon’s pictures are all messed up.
+The switches are Hella model H61922001 (that is for one with an amber LED - I used amber, green, and red LED switches) - go the the Hella site to confirm the style you want.

 I did not have time before my month long desert trip to find replacements for the stock water level gauges and the propane gauge, so I just used the existing one (blocking off the voltage gauge).
 I have not made my mind up in the direction I will go from here - I may get a separate gauges for each tank - or get an entirely new system from SeeLevel gauges (made in Canada).

 The digital voltmeter is very handy, and the stock LED voltage gauge is worse than useless - this saves me having to plug an external gauge into one of the 12 volt outlets - and it is VERY bright.

 I installed TWO 12 volt outlets so I could charge more then one device at a time.
 I don’t really care for this either, as there is no place to put whatever it is that you plug in.
 In this day and age, what the van needs is an out of the way “charging station”.

 The temperature gauge tells me what the air temperature is around the fridge - this is handy, as it lets you know what the fridge is “working against”.
 In hot climates, this temperature can be much hotter than the outside temperature - especially if you are running on propane.